A Hierarchical Conditional Random Field-based Attention Mechanism Approach for Gastric Histopathology Image Classification: Method

-Transfer Learning (TL) is a method that uses CNNs pretrained on a large annotated image database (such as ImageNet) to complete various tasks.
-TL focuses on acquiring knowledge from a problem and applying it to different but related problems.
-It essentially uses additional data so that CNNs can decode by using the features of past experience training, after that the CNNs can have better generalization ability and higher efficiency~\cite{kamishima2009trbagg}.
-In this paper, we have compared the VGG series, Inception series, ResNet series, and DenseNet series as our classifier.
-The final selection is based on comprehensive classification performance and a number of parameters.
-We finally apply VGG-16 networks for the TL classification process, where the parameters are pre-trained on the ImageNet dataset~\cite{deng2009imagenet}.
-The size of input images is $256 \times 256 \times 3$ pixels.
+Transfer Learning (TL), one of the popular ML approaches, is developed to apply CNNs that are pre-trained on a large dataset with annotation of the same or different kinds of images (such as ImageNet) to accomplish multiple goals.
+TL concentrates on taking experience and knowledge from one problem and transferring it to a different but related field.
+In essence, it utilizes extra data to enable CNN to decode using features of past experience training, thus enabling CNN to have better generalization capability and higher efficiency~\cite{kamishima2009trbagg}.
+Some popular DL networks such as the Inception series, VGG series, and ResNet series are taken into consideration in our work.
+The final choice is on the basis of numerous comparisons between their classification performance and the number of parameters.
+Finally, we select VGG-16 networks as our final classifier, whose parameters are pre-trained on the ImageNet dataset~\cite{deng2009imagenet}.
+The pixel size of input images is $256 \times 256 \times 3$.